david-wb/gaze-estimation/README.md

 ### Materials and Methods

 Over 100k training images were generated using UnityEyes [1].
-These images are each perfectly labeled with a json metadata file.
-The labels provide eye region landmark positions in screenspace, the direction the eye is looking in camera space, and other additional pieces of information.
-A rectangle region around the eye was extracted from each raw traing image and normalized to have a width equal to the eye width (1.5 times the inner and outer eye corner distance).
+These images are each labeled with a json metadata file.
+The labels provide eye region landmark positions in screenspace, the direction the eye is looking in camera space, and other pieces of information.
+A rectangular region around the eye was extracted from each raw traing image and normalized to have a width equal to the eye width (1.5 times the distance between eye corners).
-  For each preprocessed image, a set of heatmaps corresponding to 34 different eye region landmarks is created.
-The model is trained to predict the landmark locations and the direction of gaze in (pitch, yaw) form.
-The model is constructed and trained using pytorch.
+  For each preprocessed image, a set of heatmaps corresponding to 34 eye region landmarks was created.
+The model was trained to regress directly on the landmark locations and gaze direction in (pitch, yaw) form.
+The model was implemented in pytorch.
 The overall method is summarized in the following figure.
 ![alt text](static/fig1.png "Logo Title Text 1")

 The model architecture is based on the stacked hourglass model [3].
 The main modification was to add a separate pre-hourglass layer for predicting the gaze direction.
-The output of the additional layer is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers to predict the gaze direction.
+The output of the additional layer is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers.
+This way, the model can make use of the high-level landmark features for predicting the gaze direction.

 ### Demo Video